KnutStorvestre/minesweeper/README.md

 * Right click to flag
 * You win when all mines are flagged and all other cells are visible

+# Difficulty
+* Beginner: 10 mines on a 9x9 grid
+* Intermediate: 40 mines on a 16x16 grid
+* Expert: 99 mines on a 16x30 grid

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.